COVID-19 NOTICE

 What is Direct Mail Data Security in Direct Marketing?

-Direct marketing involve the collection and utilization of customer data, which presents various data security risks and challenges.
-Some key risks and challenges include
+Direct marketing involves the collection and utilization of customer data, which presents various data security risks and challenges.
+Some key risks and challenges include:

 a.
 Unauthorized access